mrpaulphan/idm361/assignments/assignment_05.md

 - Zero warnings

-*I'd recommend you work on your app this using MAMP.
-This will ensure you will not run into some of the same issues I ran into. *
+_I'd recommend you work on your app this using MAMP when working locally.
+This will ensure you will not run into some of the same issues I ran into._

 ## How to Submit
 Submit a link to your beta app via Blackboard.